 Remote Utilities is outdated or version mismatch

-When you update Remote Utilities make sure that Viewer and Host/Agent are the same version.
-Version mismatch between Viewer and Host/Agent may lead to performance issues and some features not working.
+Version mismatch between Viewer and Host may lead to performance issues and some features not working.

 Internet connection slow

 The overall speed and performance are only as good as the slowest network segment between Viewer and Host.
-Even if there is a broadband hi-speed Internet connection on the Viewer side, a slow 3G or GPRS connection on the Host side will lower performance regardless of Host CPU power.
+Even if there is a broadband hi-speed Internet connection on the Viewer side, a slow 3G or GPRS connection on the Host side may cause degraded performance regardless of the Host CPU power.

 Direct connection vs. Internet-ID connection

 A direct connection is faster than an Internet-ID connection.
 Whenever possible, connect directly to a remote PC.
 If the remote PC is behind a router, it is still possible to connect directly using the port forwarding technique.

 If you use Internet-ID connection you can make it faster by switching to your own self-hosted server (RU Server).
 See Server Role—Relay.

 If remote connection is lagging, try lowering the color depth to 8- or 4-bit color.
 Go to connection properties, choose the Color and CPU tab and set the color depth.

 To improve performance, turn off Windows Aero (Windows 7 only) and the wallpaper on the remote screen.
 Go to connection properties, choose the Additional properties tab and select Disable Aero and Remove wallpaper.

 Go to connection properties, choose the Network tab and enable Economy mode.
 This can improve performance in certain circumstances.